Skip to content

 What VAT actually taxes

 VAT is a general consumption tax.
 Unless a supply is specifically zero-rated or exempt, it attracts the standard 5% rate — retail sales, professional services, rent on commercial property, imported goods, subscriptions, equipment, almost everything a business buys and sells.
 That breadth is the defining feature of VAT: it touches nearly every transaction in the economy rather than singling any product out.
+It is also federal, applying at the same rate in every emirate, which our guide to Dubai VAT sets out for businesses that assume the emirate sets its own rate.

 The mechanism that makes VAT workable is the input-output offset.
 A registered business charges VAT on what it sells — its output tax — and pays VAT on what it buys — its input tax.
 When it files its return, it hands the FTA the difference.
 If it collected more than it paid, it remits the balance; if it paid more than it collected, it can reclaim the excess.
 The effect is that VAT flows through registered businesses without truly costing them anything; the real burden lands on the final, unregistered consumer at the end of the chain.